vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 dot products, matrix multiplication, neural networks and more.

-For each of the track documents we have a field named `similar` which is of type `tensor` with one named *mapped* dimension. *Mapped* tensors can be used to represent sparse feature representations.
+For each of the track documents we have a field named `similar` which is of type `tensor` with one named *mapped* dimension. *Mapped* tensors can be used to represent sparse feature representations:

 <pre>
 field similar type tensor&lt;float&gt;(trackid{}) {